ikmb/deepvariant/README.md

 * GRCh38 (Current human genome WITHOUT alt contigs, as recommended by Heng Li)
 * hg38 (Current human genome with all alt contigs, as distributed by the BROAD)

 Please note that all assemblies come with pre-defined calling regions, as provided by the BROAD institute.
-These manually were curated to exclude regions that cannot be reliably called with short read data.
+These were manually curated to exclude regions that cannot be reliably called with short read data